 One common gastro disease seen with a cat is known as feline panleukopenia.
 The underlying cause is a virus that makes its way into the cat’s body, causing the bloody outflow of feces and vomit.
 The diarrheal episode is accompanied by fever and the cat refusing to eat.
 In such a case, visiting the vet for further treatment will be the choicest decision.

 Causes of vomiting other than gastro

-Not every time its stomach or intestine, having an issue and resulting in vomiting.
+Not every time its the stomach or intestine, having an issue and resulting in vomiting.
 At times, it could be other organs like the liver, kidney, or pancreas, just to name a few.
-Below referred are few such conditions to be looked into if the cat throws white foam and vomit.
+Below referred are a few such conditions to be looked into if the cat throws white foam and vomits.

 This is an issue seen with geriatric cats.
 The damage to the kidney can have one such symptom of throwing up white foam and not eating.
 This, however, could be both chronic and acute in nature, demanding attention respectively.

 The vet needs to be soon earlier as possible for any such symptoms of vomiting.
 In addition, an increase in water intake, signs of weakness, boredom in the cat’s mood, or even any signs of dehydration and diarrhea will be observed.

 Liver insufficiency could be another point of consideration.
 The liver is involved in many vital processes, dealing with removing waste formed in the living body.
 A lack of functionality or failure altogether will be no less than trouble.
 This could be identified in earlier stages with its symptoms of malfunctioning.
 One such would be lack of appetite, throwing food away when consumed, thus should be checked.